Yet another gardening post. If you have no interest in growing cucurbits, stop now.

 Plus, the things are good fliers.
 Apparently, can fly up to a mile from where they hatch, to your garden.
 So they may arrive some significant time after they hatch.
 Near as I can tell, using the presence of Japanese beetles as a warning flag is probably more reliable than doing the growing degree day calculation.

 Here’s my observation.
-That’s really a list of what they’ll hit first, versus what they’ll hit later.
-But if you have enough of them, they’ll hit every cucurbit in your garden, at least as far down the list as cucumber.
+That’s probably a list of what they’ll hit first, versus what they’ll hit later, if they run out of better targets.
+But if you have enough SVBs in your garden, they’ll eventually hit every cucurbit in your garden, at least as far down the list as cucumber.

-I strongly suspect that the moths can tell if another moth has laid eggs on a plant.
+Given that orderly approach to my plants, I suspect that the moths can tell if another moth has laid eggs on a plant.
 And so, as a species, they’ll just run through your garden, from most to least desirable target.
 Each moth only lays maybe 200 eggs max.
 So it’s first come, first served, on your cucurbits.
 First moth hits the best target, which is zucchini.
 I haven’t seen them on the zucchini since the first day.
 The latecomers then hit what’s left.
 To the point where this morning’s moth was on the sole outlier (a pumpkin that I planted, on a whim, in my sunflower patch).

 Plants also vary in the susceptibility.
 As I understand it, unchecked, the SVB will kill summer squash outright, and in a short time period.
 The SVB will typically just damage others and reduce their yield.